Write to Sell

 But to be fair, Apple has a lot of money and a team of writers agonizing over each word to describe the new iPhone, and you just don’t have those kinds of resources.
 We get it.
 So how does that apply to your indie brand?
 Here’s how we took those lessons and applied them to our own writing.

-We recently added a set of enamel pins to our shop, featuring our current logo and very first logo.
+We recently created a set of enamel pins featuring our current logo and very first logo.
 On its own, this product might not make much sense to people outside of our company - that’s where the product description comes in handy.
-In our description, we tell the story behind the inspiration for each logo, so it's obvious why they're near and dear to our hearts.
-Instead of writing something boring like "Big Cartel logo and MerchBoss logo enamel pin set" as the description, we wrote this:
+In our description, we tell the story behind the inspiration for each logo, so it’s obvious why they’re near and dear to our hearts.
+Instead of writing something boring like “Big Cartel logo and MerchBoss logo enamel pin set” as the description, we wrote this:

 Once you’re here, you’re part of the Big Cartel army of artists.
 Outfit yourself with the emblems of this proud group of independent makers.

 The feathers on the back of an arrow are called the fletch, and they guide the arrow and keep it moving straight forward.
 They inspired Big Cartel’s logo, which we simply call the Fletch.

 Before Big Cartel, there was MerchBoss, our humble beginnings many moons ago.
 Created for bands who needed a way to sell their products, MerchBoss was like the van those bands drove from city to city: simple, dependable, and affordable.

 Fletch: approx. .75 x .6